emmajanedrews/base-template/_drafts/a-great-resource-for-tracking-your-mail.md

 {% include youtube.html %}

-With a lot of seasonal buyers, dealing with the mail in our market can get tricky.
-Here’s a tip to help.
+<center>With a lot of seasonal buyers, dealing with the mail in our market can get tricky.
+Here’s a tip to help.</center>

 We have a lot of seasonal buyers in our market.
 With so many people constantly coming and leaving, I’m constantly getting questions about mail delivery. **For those of you living here now, I have a great resource to share with you.**